jaydjoshi/job-management-system/README.md

 1. To clean install,
 `mvn clean install`

-2. To run all the jobs, `./mvnw spring:boot run`.
+2. To run all the jobs, `./mvnw spring-boot:run`.
 It will run all the `@Scheduled` jobs and all one time jobs.

 ## Architecture